Austria probes Deutsche Bank role in Volksbanken debt sale

 The magazine report said the investors, a married couple, had gone to the FMA after losing money on the investment.

-One person familiar with the matter said the issue centered on how much information the couple was supposed to get about the debt, which was issued in Luxembourg.
+One person familiar with the matter said the issue centred on how much information the couple was supposed to get about the debt, which was issued in Luxembourg.